idrisT11/isep-iclald/README.md

 # isep-iclald
-Web page for the health-fab system.
-It is the Web API that allows communications between a server and the probe station "ISEP-card" which we programmed.
+A Web Application for the health-fab IOT system.
+It implements a Web API that allows communications between a server and a probe station (the "ISEP-card") which we had designed.